Wanna-be-Coder/Diagon-Theatre/README.md

 This project lets you browse movies, tv shows and people based on user search criteria using the tmdb api.
 It uses redux to manage the states & Material UI for stlying.

+### Installation Process

+To run the installation use npm i.

 ### To run the project use npm start

 Runs the app in the development mode.